How Much to Rewire a House?

 Can my house be rewired while I am still occupying it?

-Shall I inform my neighbours of my plans?
-Does the law require it?
+Should I inform my neighbours of my house rewire plans?

 It is always best to inform the neighbours of any plans to undertake construction projects, as construction could pose a disturbance to them and their lives.
 It is not usually required by law to inform your immediate neighbours, however informing them of any disruptions to the usual noise levels and foot traffic around their property is the polite thing to do.

-How will I know I need my property rewired, without spending a lot of money?
+How will I know if I need my property rewired?

 An electrical survey will cost on average £150 to complete.
-This survey will cover the damage, wear, and need for replacements of components, within the electrical system of the house.
+This survey will cover the damage, wear, and need for replacements of components within the electrical system of the house.
 It will also give recommendations for when replacements will need to be carried out.
-This may even save you the need to worry about the electrical rewire cost.
+This is always a good starting point if you're uncertain whether it's worth spending money on rewiring your house.

-My house has been flooded, do I need to rewire?
+My house has been flooded.
+Do I need to rewire it?

 Sources